Cache-Control: max-age=31536000

 These 5 characteristics are:

-I ‘d like to make it clear that throughout this process you might find some negativity arise and have the urge to push it away or ignore it, but this negativity is here to reveal something for you.
-Do your best to embrace it and listen to what it’s saying.
+Throughout your learning of the 8 limb path you might notice negativity arise and have the urge to push it away or ignore it.
+This negativity is here to reveal something for you.
+Embrace it and listen to what it’s saying.

-No one is perfect and this is by no means the aim of this journey, we are not trying to be better than the next person…the aim is to discover “the highest, truest expression of yourself, as a human being”, whatever that looks like for you.
+No one is perfect and this is not the aim of yoga.
+We are not trying to be better than…the aim is to discover “the highest, truest expression of yourself, as a human being”, whatever that looks like for you.

 Life is messy and not linear, so you might find that you steer away from this process and come back to it later, and that’s ok too.
-Just know that this information will always be here for you to access whenever you are ready for it.
+This information will always be here for you to access whenever you are ready for it.

 Here is a break down each characteristic of the Yamas.